-AP FACT CHECK: Trump’s claims in his State of Union address
+AP FACT CHECK: Trump’s exaggerated ‘great American comeback’

-WASHINGTON (AP) — President Donald Trump’s portrayal of American renewal Tuesday drew on falsehoods about American energy supremacy and the economy as well as distortions about his predecessor’s record.
+WASHINGTON (AP) — The “great American comeback” President Donald Trump claimed in his State of the Union speech drew on falsehoods about U.S. energy supremacy, health care and the economy as well as distortions about his predecessor’s record.

+In arguing, in essence, that he has made America great again, Trump took credit for an energy boom that actually began under Barack Obama in an assertion he recycled from his last State of the Union address.
+He inflated manufacturing gains, misrepresented policy on migrant detention and glossed over a rate of economic growth that has yet to reach the scale he promised.

-The Associated Press is fact-checking remarks from Trump’s State of the Union speech.
-A look at some of the claims we’ve examined:
+A look at some of his statements Tuesday night and how they compare with the facts:

 MANUFACTURING